CrispyPin/android-shaders/README.md

 GLSL shaders made in/for the [Shader Editor app](https://f-droid.org/en/packages/de.markusfisch.android.shadereditor/) on F-Droid ([source](https://github.com/markusfisch/ShaderEditor)).

 ### binary_clock.glsl
 Displays hours, minutes and seconds in binary as rows of filled circles.
+The example below is showing the time `19:15:57`

 ![](demo/binary_clock.png)